jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

         sutures that, for being biodegradable, do not require a second clinical intervention for their removal.</p>\n"
 clinicCases:
-  title: Oral Surgery - Clinic Cases
+  title: Oral Surgery - Clinical Cases
   items:
   - image: "/img/clinic-cases-oral-surgery-en-01-thumb.jpg"
     title: "<h6>EXPOSURE OF DENTAL IMPLANTS</h6>\n"